 You cannot discard Item cards "just because."
 You may sell Items for a level, trade Items with other players, or give an Item to another player who wants it (see below).
 You may discard Items to power certain Class and Race abilities.
-And a Curse or a monster's Bad Stuff (see p.
-5) may force you to get rid of something!
+And a Curse or a monster's Bad Stuff (see Running Away) may force you to get rid of something!

 Big Items: You may carry any number of Small items, but only one Big one.
 (Any item not marked Big is considered Small.)
-You may not discard one Big item to play another; you must sell the first Item, trade it, lose it to a Curse or Bad Stuff, or discard it to power a Class or Race ability.
+You may not discard one Big item just to play another; you must get rid of the first Big item by some legal means, such as selling it for a level or discarding it to power a Class or Race ability.

 If something lets you have more than one Big item (for instance, the Dwarf race) and you lose that ability, you must either correct the problem immediately or get rid of all but one Big item.
-If it's your turn and you're not in combat, you can sell the excess Big items (as long as you have at least
+If it's your turn and you're not in combat, you can sell the excess Big items (as long as you have at least 1,000 Gold Pieces of Items to sell).
+Otherwise, you must give them to the lowest-Level player(s) who can carry them.
+If any Big items are still left over, discard them.